CBD For Anxiety and Stress

 Let’s face it, we’re stressed.
 And in America, there's a corresponding mental health crisis happening right now.
 According to a poll by the American Psychological Association, nearly 8 in 10 American adults (78%) report the coronavirus pandemic as a significant source of stress in their lives, and 3 in 5 adults (60%) said that the number of issues facing America is overwhelming.
 A whopping one-third of all Americans now show signs of clinical anxiety or depression.

 Reading those numbers alone is enough to cause some stress!
 The truth is, Americans are some of the most stressed-out people on the planet—experiencing far more stress nowadays than decades prior.
-This stress isn’t going anywhere, so it’s vital that we figure out how to support ourselves, especially in the age of COVID-19.
+This stress isn’t going anywhere, so it’s vital that we figure out how to support ourselves.

 Symptoms of Anxiety and Stress